 * Driving time can be edited

-1.Yard Moves: Driving within a customer’s yard, receiver’s facility, rail ramp, maritime terminal, other similar location or facility.
+1.Yard Moves: Driving within a customer’s yard, receiver’s facility, rail ramp, maritime terminal, or other similar location or facility.

 2. Authorized Personal use: Off-duty time as allowed by the company and selected by the driver.

-In light of the changes in ELD mandate, Matrack Incorporation has designed a breakthrough piece of technology–MA-ELD Classic .
+In light of the changes in the ELD mandate, Matrack Incorporation has designed a breakthrough piece of technology–MA-ELD Classic .
 It is FMSCA approved electronic logging device, with Bluetooth technology for uninterrupted connectivity.
 Some of its brilliant features include: